squinkylabs/SqHarmony/docs/arpeggiator.md

 * **Hold** - Same as the hold control, but if the Hold CV input is patched it will override the panel control.
 0V or less is off, over 5V is on.
 * **CV** - Pitch input.
 Polyphonic.
 All the Channels may feed into the arpeggiator input buffer.
 This input must be patched to a polyphonic source, or the arpeggiator will not have enough notes to play (unless you use Hold).
 * **CV2** - A second value that will be carried around with CV.
 Whatever re-ordering and repeating is applied to CV will also be applied to CV2.
 Traditionally might be called "velocity input".
-* **Gate** - Polyphonic gate input.
+* **Gate** - Gate input, often polyphonic.
 The module will sample the CV input when any gate goes from low to high.
 If a mono gate is patched, it will sample all the CV inputs on a low to high transition.
 * **Clk** - The master clock input.
 Notes are played when the clock is high, advancing to the next note on the next low to high clock transition.
 * **Rst** - reset input.
 Resets playback to the first step of the arpeggiator. see [below](#More-about-reset-and-clock)
 * **Strig** - shuffle trigger input.
 When patched, arpeggiator will not re-shuffle once it has played all the "notes", but a low to high transition on this input will force a shuffle at the end of the current loop.